-Prerequisite(s): BAE202 and BAE208 Semester: Usually offered in the Fall Contact Hours: 3 - 0 - 6 Credit(s):
+Prerequisite(s): BAE202 and BAE208 Semester: Usually offered in the Fall Term

 BAE314 Marketing Fundamentals

 This course provides an introduction to the fundamentals of Marketing within a business organization.
 The course will begin with an examination of consumer and business-to-business markets, before moving on to the major components of competitive marketing strategy, namely product/service development, pricing, distribution and promotion.
 The course will provide a foundation for future work in this area.
 No prerequisites are required although knowledge of differential calculus or microeconomics is helpful.